 Part F - Information about the crypto-assets F.1 Crypto-asset type The crypto-asset described in the white paper is classified as a crypto-asset under the Markets in Crypto-Assets Regulation (MiCAR) but does not qualify as an electronic money token (EMT) or an asset-referenced token (ART).
 It is a digital representation of value that can be stored and transferred using distributed ledger technology (DLT) or similar technology, without embodying or conferring any rights to its holder.
 The asset does not aim to maintain a stable value by referencing an official currency, a basket of assets, or any other underlying rights.
 Instead, its valuation is entirely market-driven, based on supply and demand dynamics, and not supported by a stabilization mechanism.
 It is neither pegged to any fiat currency nor backed by any external assets, distinguishing it clearly from EMTs and ARTs.
 Furthermore, the crypto-asset is not categorized as a financial instrument, deposit, insurance product, pension product, or any other regulated financial product under EU law.
 It does not grant financial rights, voting rights, or any contractual claims to its holders, ensuring that it remains outside the scope of regulatory frameworks applicable to traditional financial instruments.
-F.2 Crypto-asset functionality There is none, other than the ability to hold and transfer the crypto-asset.
+F.2 Crypto-asset functionality The tokens allow token holders to perform various governance functions within a decentralized autonomous organization (DAO).
+However, due to the novelty of this concept, the exact rights of token holders are subject to legal and technical risks.
+The novel governance structure of a DAO, which has a significant influence on the project, creates additional risks for investors.
+The DAO can make decisions that adversely affect the investor.
 F.3 Planned application of functionalities All functionalities referred to in F.2 have already been applied.
-There were no statements made to further functionalities for the token on the website https://melaniameme.com/ as of 2025-03-08.
-A description of the characteristics of the crypto asset, including the data necessary for classification of the crypto-asset white paper in the register referred to in Article 109 of Regulation (EU) 2023/1114, as specified in accordance with paragraph 8 of that Article F.4 Type of crypto-asset white paper The white paper type is "other crypto-assets" (i. e.
+There were no statements made to further functionalities for the crypto-asset (2025-04-22) A description of the characteristics of the crypto asset, including the data necessary for classification of the crypto-asset white paper in the register referred to in Article 109 of Regulation (EU) 2023/1114, as specified in accordance with paragraph 8 of that Article F.4 Type of crypto-asset white paper The white paper type is "other crypto-assets" (i. e.
 "OTHR").
 F.5 The type of submission The white paper submission type is "NEWT", which stands for new token.
 F.6 Crypto-asset characteristics The tokens are crypto-assets other than EMTs and ARTs, which are available on the Solana blockchain.
-The tokens are fungible (up to 6 digit after the decimal point), and a
+The tokens are fungible (up to 9 digits after the decimal point), and a total of 1,100,000,000 have already been issued.
+The tokens are a digital representation of value.